zense/IIITB-StudentKit/docs/clubs.md

 <img src = "../images/clubs/zense.jpg" > </img>

-<a href="http://zense.co.in/" target="_blank">Zense</a> is the oldest running club at IIIT-B. We are a developers' community, run and managed entirely by our students.
+<a href="http://zense.co.in/" target="_blank">Zense</a> is the oldest running club at IIIT Bangalore.
+We are a developers' community, run and managed entirely by our students.
 We build and break things while working with the bleeding edge of technologies.

 Our goal is to unite passionate developers and provide them with a platform to collaborate and innovate.
-We organise seminars on new technologies, conduct hackathons and promote Open Source culture at IIIT-B.
+We organise seminars on new technologies, conduct hackathons and promote Open Source culture at IIIT Bangalore.

 Find us on <a href="https://www.facebook.com/zense.dev/" target="_blank">Facebook</a> and <a href="https://github.com/zense" target="_blank">GitHub </a>.